Does Peer-Reviewed Research Help Predict Stock Returns?: Data-Mined Predictability

-We begin with 241 Compustat annual accounting variables examined by \citet{yan2017fundamental}.
+We begin with 241 Compustat annual accounting variables used in \citet{yan2017fundamental}.
 Yan and Zheng select these variables to (1) ensure non-missing values in at least 20 years and (2) that the average number of firms with non-missing values is at least 1,000 per year.
 We add CRSP market equity, leading to 242 ``ingredient'' variables.
+A more sophisticated selection would filter on data availability in real time.
+But given that data availability changes in large, positive, and permanent jumps (\citealt{easterwood2024do}), the more complicated procedure would likely yield similar results.

 We then generate 29,315 accounting ratios (signals) using two functional forms: simple ratios ($X/Y$) and first differences scaled by a lagged denominator ($\Delta X / \text{lag}(Y)$).
 The numerator can use any of the 242 ingredients.
-The denominator is restricted to the 65 ingredients that are positive for at least 25\% of firms in 1963 with matched CRSP data.
-This restriction avoids normalizing by zero or negative numbers.
+The denominator is restricted to the 65 ingredients that are not zero for at least 25\% of firms in 1963 with matched CRSP data.
 This procedure leads to $\approx 242 \times 65 \times 2 = 31,460$ ratios, but we drop 2,145 ratios that are redundant in ``unsigned'' portfolio sorts.\footnote{For the $65\times65 = 4,225$ ratios where the numerator is also a valid denominator, there are only 65 choose 2 = 2,080 ratios that are in a sense distinct.}

-We lag each signal by six months relative to the fiscal year ends, and then form long-short decile strategies by sorting stocks on the lagged signals in each June.
+We lag each signal by six months relative to the fiscal year end, and then form long-short decile strategies by sorting stocks on the lagged signals in each June.
 Delisting returns and other data handling methods follow \citet{ChenZimmermann2021}.
 For further details, please see \url{https://github.com/chenandrewy/flex-mining}.

-In our view, this process is the simplest reasonable data mining procedure.
-A reasonable data mining procedure should include both ratios and first differences.
-Scaling first differences by a lagged variable nests percentage changes, which likely should also be included in a reasonable data mining process.
+This procedure aims to be the simplest possible data mining benchmark for peer-reviewed predictors.
+Accounting data is the modal data source for peer-reviewed predictors, representing roughly 50\% of the CZ dataset.
+The second most common data source is past returns, which represents only 20\%.
+While it is possible to data mine both accounting data and past returns simultaneously (e.g. \citealt{chen2023high}), it requires several additional design choices and significantly complicates the analysis.